Swattle1/Medical-Audio-Player/README.md

 Run the backend server:

 - NOTE - BEFORE RUNNING THE BACKEND YOU WILL HAVE TO CHANGE THIS LINE TO THE PATH OF YOUR PREPARED CONSULTATION FILES:

 This change is in "/Medical-Audio-Player/backend/Controllers/ConsultationsController.cs":

 ![alt text](image-2.png)

-The image above shows a folder in the path "/Medical-Audio-Player/consultation-files" to the consultation files, your folder may be called something else, which is why you may need to change it as shown above.
+The image below shows a folder in the path "/Medical-Audio-Player/consultation-files" to the consultation files, your folder may be called something else, which is why you may need to change it in the code as shown above.

 ![alt text](image-3.png)

+Finally:

 - dotnet run